Technion-Kishony-lab/quibbler/pyquibbler-documentations/docs/Jupyter-lab-ext.rst

 **Note.** Hitting the Save button will both save the quib assignments into the notebook and save the notebook to file.

+**Quibs assignment data can be inspected in the notebook metadata.** To view the saved quib assignments, click on the double gear icon at the top right of the notebook.
+This will open the cell and notebook metadata editor.
+The quib assignments are saved in the ``quibs_archive`` field of the notebook metadata.

 .. image:: images/quib_editor_save_load.gif

 Display a quib dependency graph